Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Josep Sempau at Polytechnical University of Catalonia and Jos\'e Manuel Quesada at the University of Seville for fruitful suggestions on the implementation of the particle density estimator.
-Many people have contributed with discussions or previous ideas in one way or another, and the authors would like to thank Pierre Cesar, Maeve Cockshutt, Barry Davids, Jan Glorius, Manfred Grieser, Chris Griffin, Guy Leckenby, Michael Lestinsky, Sergey Litvinov, Nil Mont-Geli, Rene Reifarth, and Chris Ruiz.
+Many people have contributed with discussions or previous ideas in one way or another, and the authors would like to thank Pierre Cesar, Maeve Cockshutt, Barry Davids, Luis Mario Fraile, Jan Glorius, Manfred Grieser, Chris Griffin, Ion Ladarescu, Guy Leckenby, Michael Lestinsky, Sergey Litvinov, Nil Mont-Geli, Rene Reifarth, and Chris Ruiz.
 We particularly like to remember Markus Steck, an irreplaceable expert in heavy-ion storage rings, who suddenly passed away in 2025.

-This research was in part supported by AEI/10.13039/501100011033 under grants PID2022-138297NB-C21 and Severo Ochoa CEX\-2023-001\-292\--S, by the project ``NRW-FAIR", a part of the program ``Netzwerke 2021", an initiative of the Ministry of Culture and Science of the State of North Rhine-Westphalia, and by the Canadian Natural Sciences and Engineering Research Council (NSERC) via the grant SAPIN-2019-00030.
+This research was in part supported by AEI/10.13039/501100011033 under grants PID2022-138297NB-C21 and Severo Ochoa CEX\-2023-001\-292\--S, by the project ``NRW-FAIR", a part of the program ``Netzwerke 2021", an initiative of the Ministry of Culture and Science of the State of North Rhine-Westphalia, and by the Canadian Natural Sciences and Engineering Research Council (NSERC) via the grants SAPIN 2019-00030 and 2025-00033.
 TRIUMF receives federal funding via a contribution agreement with the National Research Council of Canada (NRC).
-We also acknowledge the use of AI-based writing tools in the preparation of this manuscript.
+We also acknowledge the use of AI-based language tools to assist with grammar and linguistic refinement of the text.